ah100101/chasing-alex-run/content/posts/10-surprises-from-climbing-mount-kilimanjaro.md

 tags:
 - Kilimanjaro
 - Hiking
-title: 10 Surprises From Mount Kilimanjaro
+title: 10 Surprises From Climbing Kilimanjaro
 description: 10 experiences, including one animal, that surprised me when climbing to the roof of Africa
 hero_image: "/images/kilimanjaro-surprises.jpg"